Kersti Alice Yllo

 "Non-marital Cohabitation: Beyond the College Campus."
 Alternative Lifestyles 1:37-54 (February, 1978).

 Sociology majors conduct independent research culminating in a senior thesis.
-Recent topics have included children and cyberporn, media exposure and body-image among adolescents, Cape Verdian identity in the U.S., socio-spatial segregation and the geography of wealth.
+Recent topics have included children and cyberporn, Bollywood and Indian identity in the diaspora, Cape Verdian identity in the U.S., and socio-spatial segregation and the geography of wealth.
+Seniors present their research at the annual Sociology/Anthropology Research Symposium, which is now in its 32nd year.